aiokitchen/aiohttp-s3-client/README.md

     # Delete object using bucket+key
     resp = await client.delete("bucket/key")
     assert resp == HTTPStatus.NO_CONTENT

+    # List objects by prefix
+    async for result in client.list_objects_v2("bucket/", prefix="prefix"):
+        # Each result is a list of metadata objects representing an object
+        # stored in the bucket.
+        do_work(result)
 ```

 Bucket may be specified as subdomain or in object name: